-This unreal riverside lights festival is two hours from Toronto
+There's an unreal riverside lights festival near Toronto this winter

-Holiday lights season is just a few weeks away.
-Soon Toronto will explode with festive displays across the city, from public squares to residential streets.
+Holiday lights season is always the prettiest time of the year.
+Toronto explodes with festive displays across the city, from public squares to residential streets.
 Some of the biggest events, however, are found outside the city in towns across the province.

 These days there are dozens of incredible holiday lights festivals within a couple hours of Toronto, but the one that started the trend is the Simcoe Christmas Panorama, which was founded all the way back in 1958.
+This year, it celebrates its 60th anniversary.

 Dubbed the River of Lights, the festival now involves thousands of lights and over 60 displays spread across the town's downtown parks beside the Lynn River.
 It doesn't get much more scenic than this.

-A good way to to think of the Simcoe Christmas Panorama as a Santa Claus parade in suspended animation — because to a great degree that's what it is.
+A good way to to think of the Simcoe Christmas Panorama is as a Santa Claus parade in suspended animation—because to a great degree, that's what it is.

 The festival was born when parade floats were abandoned in Wellington Park after a rained out event.
 The following year, organizers decided to take the rest of the floats and install them in the park for the town to enjoy over the entire festive season.